• Skip to main content

 When is the survey open?

-The survey is open from 1 to 29 February 2024.
-Prize winners will be drawn by the end of March 2024 and winners will be notified by email by Indigo Ltd.
+The survey is open from 28 April to 31 May 2026.
+Prize winners will be drawn by the end of July 2026 and winners will be notified by email by Indigo Ltd.

 I completed the survey but didn’t get the chance to enter the prize draw.
 What should I do?